lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     /// @param owner     The contract's owner, set as a constructor immutable.
     ///                  Fixed for the lifetime of the contract; replacing
     ///                  the owner requires deploying a new contract.
-    /// @param delegatee Initial active delegatee, set in the constructor (and
+    /// @param delegate Initial active delegate, set in the constructor (and
     ///                  effective immediately — the cooldown applies only to
     ///                  later reassignments).
 Mutable thereafter via
-    ///                  assignDelegatee().
+    ///                  assignDelegate().
 Pass address(0) to deploy with no
-    ///                  delegatee.
+    ///                  delegate.
-    /// @param cooldown  Seconds a reassigned delegatee waits before becoming
+    /// @param cooldown  Seconds a reassigned delegate waits before becoming
-    ///                  effective (see assignDelegatee).
+    ///                  effective (see assignDelegate).
 Set as a constructor
     ///                  immutable; may be 0 to disable the cooldown.
-    /// @return instance Address of the newly deployed DelegationContract. function deploy(address owner, address delegatee, uint256 cooldown) external
+    /// @return instance Address of the newly deployed DelegationContract. function deploy(address owner, address delegate, uint256 cooldown) external
         returns (address instance);